Inca Trail to Machu Picchu, 2024

 A well-deserved group photo and huddle.
 This ascent was a test of physical endurance and mental resilience, rewarded with incredible panoramic views.

-Annnnnd here comes the descent.
+Annnnnd here comes the descent, down to Pacaymayu Valley.

 Can you believe the Incans moved this much stone to build this trail that has stood for centuries?